GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 #### Undeploy Saxml

-If you wish to undeploy the Saxml component, run the following command from the [environment/2-workloads/saxml](environment/2-workloads/saxml/) folder:
+If you wish to undeploy the Saxml components, run the following command from the [environment/2-workloads/saxml](environment/2-workloads/saxml/) folder:

 ```
 skaffold delete